symfony-cmf/symfony-cmf-docs/bundles/tree-browser.rst

 Then you can bind it on another action.

-For exemple, if your want to open a custom action :
+For example, if your want to open a custom action :

 .. configuration-block::